influxdata/docs-v2/content/v2.0/visualize-data/templates/view-template.md

 - [`kubernetes` plugin](v2.0/reference/telegraf-plugins/)

 ### Local Metrics
-The Local Metrics dashboard shows an overview of some of the metrics available from the Local Metrics endpoint located at /`metrics`.
+The Local Metrics dashboard shows a visual overview of some of the metrics available from the Local Metrics endpoint located at /`metrics`.
 It displays the following information:

 - Uptime
 - Instance Info